AgainstLightning/slabtrack/techtalk2023.md

   - Adds static typing to development
   - Made all the "real" devs happy

 Phew, that's a lot of progress; we're almost there.
 Let's take stock: It's 2015, Uptown Funk and The Force Awakens are doing gangbusters, (Left shark, the dress, fury road) and the web has fully come into its own.
 Web 1.0 is a bad memory and it's now a place where real people get real stuff done in real time, really.
-It is integral to our lives, the web isn't a tool or a platform, it's a human right.
+It is integral to our lives, the web isn't a tool or a platform, it's being discussed as a human right.
 The internet is now a necessity for how modern first-world life operates and at the heart of it, is JavaScript.
-It's the most popular language in the world and the jokes of a new JavaScript library or framework every day are not far from the truth.
+It's the most popular language in the world and the jokes of a new JavaScript framework every day are not far from the truth.
+These modern web apps are very complex, so too their tooling but everything is a process of discovery, ebb and flow.
 The web is a place of constant change, and it's only getting faster.
 I personally cannot to see what's NEXT...JS

 Speaking of...